libavg/libavg/sphinxdoc/misc.rst

     .. autoclass:: BitmapManager

-        Singleton class that allow an asynchronous load of bitmaps.
-The only instance is accessed by :py:meth:`get`.
+        (EXPERIMENTAL) Singleton class that allow an asynchronous load of bitmaps.
+        The instance is accessed by :py:meth:`get`.

         .. py:method:: loadBitmap(fileName, callback)

             Asynchronously loads a file into a Bitmap.
-The provided callback is invoked with a Bitmap instance as argument in case of a successful load or with a RuntimeError exception in case of failure.
+The provided callback is invoked with a Bitmap instance as argument in case of a successful load or with a RuntimeError exception instance in case of failure.

         .. py:classmethod:: get() -> BitmapManager